ERC-BIG-5/documentation/README.md

 For testing of the package, access to YouTube with an API-key can configured here: https://console.cloud.google.com/welcome (with any google account).

 Repos:

 https://gitlab.bsc.es/rsoleyma/platform_clients

 https://github.com/ERC-BIG-5/platform-clients.git

-This repo is already more developer/user friendly than the others.
+This repo is already been more developer/user friendly than the others.
 Containing a detailed readme on how to setup data collection.

 ### databases

 This is the repository that manages collection-tasks and collected data.
 It uses SqlAlchemy (see below) to store data in sqlite databases.
 It uses several SM independent tables to store data for collection-tasks, posts, users, comments (tho only collection-tasks, posts are developed in platform-clients package so far).

 Repos:

 https://gitlab.bsc.es/rsoleyma/big5_databases

 https://github.com/ERC-BIG-5/databases

 ### pipelines